Your learner doesn't need to try harder. They just need to be taught the way their brain learns.

 Precise Instruction

-We teach the material in a systematic, direct, and explicit way.
-Students are neither expected to know anything that has not been taught nor repeat things once they have been mastered.
+We teach in a systematic, direct, and explicit way.
+Students are not expected to know anything that has not been taught, and do not repeat skills once they have been mastered.
+Each student's underlying skills, including phonological and phonemic awareness, orthographic ability, number sense, and executive function, are assessed and taught systematically.

 Learner Focused

-In Reading: orthographic and phonological skills are addressed simultaneously: spelling and reading are developed for both phonological and irregular words.
-In Math: number sense, subitizing, and deep understanding are prioritized over rote memorization.
+Our instruction is multisensory, using auditory, visual, kinesthetic, and tactile techniques.
+In reading, orthographic and phonological skills are addressed simultaneously, building from foundational reading through spelling, comprehension, and writing.
+In math, number sense, subitizing, and deep understanding of algorithms are prioritized over rote memorization.

 Ways we can help: